Nighthawk Gold (TSE:NHK) Reaches New 12-Month Low at $0.28

-Shares of Nighthawk Gold Corp.
-(TSE:NHK – Get Free Report) hit a new 52-week low on Thursday .
-The stock traded as low as C$0.28 and last traded at C$0.30, with a volume of 195013 shares changing hands.
+Nighthawk Gold Corp.
+(TSE:NHK – Get Free Report) hit a new 52-week low on Wednesday .
+The company traded as low as C$0.28 and last traded at C$0.29, with a volume of 79000 shares changing hands.
 The stock had previously closed at C$0.29.

-Separately, Pi Financial lowered their price target on shares of Nighthawk Gold from C$1.50 to C$1.00 and set a “buy” rating on the stock in a research report on Thursday, October 26th.
+Separately, Pi Financial decreased their price objective on Nighthawk Gold from C$1.50 to C$1.00 and set a “buy” rating on the stock in a report on Thursday, October 26th.

-Nighthawk Gold (TSE:NHK – Get Free Report) last issued its quarterly earnings data on Thursday, November 9th.
-The company reported C($0.02) earnings per share (EPS) for the quarter.
-As a group, equities analysts predict that Nighthawk Gold Corp. will post 0.019661 EPS for the current year.
+Nighthawk Gold (TSE:NHK – Get Free Report) last posted its quarterly earnings data on Thursday, November 9th.
+The company reported C($0.02) EPS for the quarter.
+As a group, equities analysts anticipate that Nighthawk Gold Corp. will post 0.019661 earnings per share for the current year.

 About Nighthawk Gold